Hervar77/infinity-doc/mkdocs/api/infinity.http.md

 Parameters:

 - name: `string`
-  >the name of the service
+  >The name of the service.

 - namespace: `string`
-  >the namespace for the service
+  >The namespace for the service.

 - path: `string`
-  >the path to the file with the custom defined methods
+  >The path to the file with the custom defined methods.

 - methods: [`infinity.http.methodArray`](#infinity.http.methodArray_interface)
-  >an array of the method names for the service.
-Parameters for return types, REST methods and HTTP environment can also be specified
+  >An array of the method names for the service.
+Parameters for return types, REST methods and HTTP environment can also be specified.

 Example: